4.4. External data types

 * @ref ANJ_DATA_TYPE_EXTERNAL_BYTES or @ref ANJ_DATA_TYPE_EXTERNAL_STRING.

-* It may be called multiple times to retrieve subsequent data chunks.
+* It may be invoked multiple times until the entire resource value

 *